alisharifi01/epay-assignment/README.md

 ### Instruciton on Linux (Debian-based distributions)

-Here we have 2 ways for deployment instrcution
+Here we have 2 ways for deployment instrcutions

 #### 1. Run in your machine